lewis-weinberger/adir/README.md

 ## Usage

-M2 on `adir` in a window's tag to open its directory context as a tree, in a new window labelled `/+dir`.
+M2 on `adir` in a window's tag to open its directory context as a tree, in a new window labelled `/+adir`.

 To navigate the tree use:

-- M3 to unfold/fold directories into sub-trees and open files with the plumber as usual in Acme.
+- M3 to unfold/fold directories into sub-trees, and open files with the plumber as usual in Acme.
 - M2 to run executables (in the current root of the tree), or to set a sub-directory as the root of the tree.

 Note that symbolic links are followed, and handled based on their target.
-The tree will also show a `..` file which can be used to change the root to the parent directory.

 The tree's window tag has some additional commands: